ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 **Figure 6: A small rectangle with $$ dx\to0 $$**

-This area of this teeny-tiny rectangle is what is typically the `value of the integral` at that point x.
-And if we put all those values together, we get the `indefinite integral` that is often written with capital letter of the function - F(x).
-So, if we write that down :
+The area of this teeny-tiny rectangle is what is typically known as the `value of the integral` at that point x.
+And if we put all such values together, we get the `indefinite integral` that is often written with capital letter of the function - F(x).
+So, if we write that down with the fancy integral symbol :

 > $$ F(x) = \int{f(x)dx} $$